War Front: Turning Point

 War Front: Turning Point is a real-time strategy video game set in an alternate World War II.
-It was developed by Digital Reality, and published by CDV and released in 2007 for Microsoft Windows.
+It was developed by Hungarian studio Digital Reality, and published by CDV and released in 2007 for Microsoft Windows.

 The game is set in a fictional, alternate World War II in which Adolf Hitler is assassinated in the early days of the war, and under the new chancellor, Germany occupies Great Britain.
 Eventually, Nazi Germany is defeated, but this allows the Soviet Union to advance into Western Europe.
 The game features both real life and fictional "experimental" war machines and units.

 Gameplay

 War Front: Turning Point is a real-time strategy game featuring units going from World War II weaponry such as Messerschmitt Me 262 fighter aircraft and M4 Sherman and T-34 tanks, to real-life units that were not present during that war such as Northrop YB-49 jet bomber, to entirely science fictional units like Exoskeleton mechs, freeze rays and shield generators, while all can build a "Bridging" tank unit capable of building bridges over bodies of water.
 Each faction can also build three heroes: individual characters with unique abilities, both passive and active to benefit the player's own units and act against the foe's units.
 The longer heroes and units remain on the battlefield, destroying units and buildings in the process, the more they can rank up, increasing their abilities, yet lose them if they are killed and re-built.
 The player can also use aerial support such as calling in paratrooper reinforcements, scouting runs and bomb strikes.

 War Front: Turning Point however has an unconventional RTS feature, being the abilities to manually control pill boxes and turrets to fire upon enemies, like that of a first-person shooter.
 The camera can also be ordered to follow other units in a third-person perspective, where orders can still be given, but the units not be directly controlled like the turrets.

 Along with the time of day changing dynamically in each game, random weather can affect effectiveness of units and interference.
 Storms, for example, can damage airplanes, and radars (mini-map view) can become distorted or even temporarily knocked out.